Church of Saint Sava: Planning

+Branko Pešić described the interior in 1988 with "it will be the most beautiful in religious architecture.
+It's not only my subjective opinion, but was stated by all who came here and even to those who had only a glimpse".

-Since the beginning of the development of the scholarly discipline of architectural history in Serbia, St. Sophia has been referred to as a superior realization, equivalently in the importance of its constructive solution, structure and spatial effects.
+Since the beginning of the development of the scholarly discipline of architectural history in Serbia, Hagia Sophia has been referred to as a superior realization, equivalently in the importance of its constructive solution, structure and spatial effects.
 This was reasonably a reverberation of the global presentation of this church, whose modern life, from the beginning of the middle of the 19th century, became surprisingly dynamic and complex.
-The magnetic attraction of its architectural solution boosted towards the end of the 19th century and reached its highest amplitude in Serbia in the interwar years.
-Owing to its architectural uniqueness, St. Sophia is often regarded as a structure without examples and imitation, though the Justinianian church remained an "archetype-building" - and not in the context of its place in Byzantine architecture, rather as symbol of Byzantine cultural authenticity and partly superiority - from which it gained in importance in the narratives in the relationship between the Byzantine and Serbian identities and in the parentologic metaphor of the link between Byzantium and the medieval Serbian state.
+The magnetic attraction of its architectural solution boosted towards the end of the 19th century and reached its highest amplitude in Serbia in the Interwar years.
+Owing to its architectural uniqueness, Hagia Sophia is often regarded as a structure without examples and imitation, though the Justinianian church remained an "archetype-building" - and not in the context of its place in Byzantine architecture, rather as symbol of Byzantine cultural authenticity and partly superiority - from which it gained in importance in the narratives in the relationship between the Byzantine and Serbian identities and in the parentologic metaphor of the link between Byzantium and the medieval Serbian state.

 Construction

 Forty years after the initial idea, construction of the church began on 10 May 1935, 340 years after the burning of Saint Sava's remains.
 The cornerstone was laid by Metropolitan Gavrilo of Montenegro, (the future Serbian Patriarch Gavrilo V).
 The project was designed by Aleksandar Deroko and Bogdan Nestorović, aided by civil engineer Vojislav Zađina.
-The work lasted until Second World War Axis invasion of Yugoslavia in 1941.
+The work lasted until the Axis invasion of Yugoslavia in 1941.

 The church's foundation had been completed, and the walls erected to the height of 7 and 11 meters.
 After the 1941 bombing of Belgrade, work ceased altogether.
 The occupying German army used the unfinished church as the Wehrmacht's parking lot, while in 1944 the Red Army, and later the Yugoslav People's Army used it for the same purpose.
 After that, it was used for storage by various companies.
 The Society for Building of the Church ceased to exist and has not been revived.
 Children who grew up in the vicinity, including the future President of Serbia Boris Tadić, didn't know the intended purpose of the unfinished construction, so they played inside thinking it was a ruin of an old castle.
 The granite slabs, intended for the construction of the church, were used for the building of the Tomb of People's Heroes in 1948, in the Kalemegdan section of the Belgrade Fortress.